LeoF99/LeoF99/README.md

 ## I'm a Software Engineer living in Brazil

 - 👨‍💻 I’m currently working at [Sanar](https://www.sanarmed.com/) as a Mid Software Engineer.
-- 💪🏼 2021 Goals: Contribute to open source projects and level up my coding skills!
 - 🔭 I’m currently working with NodeJs and TypeScript.
-- 💬 Let's talk about software architecture!
+- 💬 Let's talk about software architecture and best practices!

 ---